cnlohr/rv003usb/README.md

 :white_check_mark: Use HID custom messages.
 :grey_exclamation: Improve sync sled.
 :white_square_button: Make minichlink able to use bootloader.
+:warning: Arduino support (someone else will have to take this on)
 :white_square_button: Make demos
 :white_square_button: API For self-flashing + printf from bootloader
 :warning: Enable retiming (Requires a few more cycles, will be major effort)